-Code reviews are amazing.
-They're our best opportunity to get recurring feedback as developers, making them crucial to the development of our skills.
+Code reviews are great.
+They’re our best opportunity to get recurring feedback as developers, making them crucial to the development of our skills.
 Unfortunately, we often write 200 lines of good code when all that gets noticed is the one line we format incorrectly.
 This is embarrassing.
-We're humans, not robots.
-We need feedback on all the work we do, both good and bad, especially when we're working with deadlines in a complex environment.
+We’re humans, not robots.
+We need feedback on all the work we do, both good and bad, especially when we’re working with deadlines in a complex environment.

 With that in mind, let me offer a simple suggestion for when you give code reviews: